 I don’t use it everywhere, as the wifi is usually strong enough.
 But, it has helped on occasion.
 So, totally up to you!

 I have a giant 100 foot one, but I’d recommend just getting a shorter one.
-I don’t know what I was thinking when I bought it haha as I’ve never even come close to using the entire length of it.
+I don’t know what I was thinking when I bought it as I’ve never even come close to using the entire length.
 This ethernet cable is 25 feet, which is what I’d purchase instead if I could go back in time.

 You may even want to get a shorter one; I just went with a longer one since I was traveling with a friend, and oftentimes the router/ethernet outlet (is that what you call it?) would be in the living room.
 I didn’t want to annoy her every time I sang the alphabet, so I’d just hook up the cable there and run it into another room where I could close the door.